aerogear/graphback/templates/ts-apollo-fullstack/README.md

-# GraphQL CLI Basic Full Stack Template
+# Graphback Full Stack Template

-Starter Full Stack template using GraphQL CLI.
+Starter Full Stack template using Graphback

 ## Usage

-This project has been created using GraphQL CLI.
-Run the project using the following steps:
+This project has been created using Graphback Run the project using the following steps:

 - Install